jensenwei8-byte/Jensen-s-Portfolio/README.md

 * `Bayland_Creator_Analysis.pbix`

 The Power BI dashboard allows the reviewer to select or drill through to a specific creator and review their raw KPIs, score breakdown, order quality, content efficiency, and final recommendation.

 ### Category Filter
+Select any category and the entire page will give information based on a specific category.

 ![Category Filter](Dashboard%20Screenshot/Category%20filter)

 ### Drill-through Function

+Click on drill-through button will jump to individual creator analysis page

 ![Drill-through Function](Dashboard%20Screenshot/Drill%20through%20Function.png)

 ### Hovering on Creator Profile

+provide different perspective into creator's selling power profile

 ![Hovering on Creator Profile](Dashboard%20Screenshot/Hovering%20on%20Creator%20Profile.png)